 I don't know.

-Now, I already told you that I wasn't crazy about that, because you get more of whatever words you're focusing on.
+Now, I already told you that I wasn't crazy about that because you get more of whatever words you're focusing on.

 So I thought, hmm, I wonder if this would get us more wars.

-But the more I think about it, the more I think uh Trump is right on this, because he's got a better instinct about this than most people.
+But the more I think about it, the more I think Trump is right on this, because he's got a better instinct about this than most people.

 So here's me walking it back and saying, I don't know if I'm wrong, but let me give you the opposite argument.

-The opposite argument's pretty strong.
+The opposite argument is pretty strong.

 And the argument for it is that if you call yourself the Department of Defense, you can call anything that's happening in the world as somehow related to your own defense or an ally's defense.